ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 The source code for OUYA-Everywhere with Unity can be found within the [ouya-sdk-examples for Unity](https://github.com/ouya/ouya-sdk-examples/tree/master/Unity/OuyaSDK).

+# Download #

+The Unity core package can be downloaded from the [ouya-sdk-examples Unity releases](https://github.com/ouya/ouya-sdk-examples/releases/tag/1.0.12.1).

 # Setup #

 Open your game or a new project.